antimike/yaml-parser/README.md

 # YAML Parser

 ## Summary
-Tools for parsing and writing YAML configuration files and frontmatter with minimal dependencies (Bash).
+Tools for parsing and writing YAML configuration files and frontmatter with minimal dependencies.

 ## Design goals
 * Extensible and hackable syntax: